mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/nodejs-monitor.rst

 Monitoring Balance History of an Account - NodeJS Example
 ***************************************************************

-This nodejs script monitors the balance history of an account in a graphene-based network such as BitShares 2.0.
+This nodejs script monitors the balance history of an account in a graphene-based network such as DNA 2.0.

 .. contents:: Table of Contents
    :local: